-The insurance industry is undergoing a profound transformation, driven by the rise of insurtech—technology-powered startups that are reimagining every aspect of insurance, from underwriting and claims to customer engagement and risk management.
+The insurance industry is undergoing a profound transformation, driven by the rise of insurtech, technology-powered startups that are reimagining every aspect of insurance, from underwriting and claims to customer engagement and risk management.
 While the opportunities are vast, insurtech startups face a uniquely challenging regulatory landscape and must master compliance and covenant management to survive and scale.

 This article explores the critical dimensions of insurtech compliance and covenant management, offering practical insights for founders, compliance officers, and innovators seeking to build resilient, trustworthy, and growth-ready insurance ventures.

-The Regulatory Landscape: Why Compliance Matters
+The Regulatory Map: Why Insurance Compliance Matters

 Key Regulatory Challenges for Insurtech Startups: